 However, the former Chairman of FLC took advantage of the provisions of the law on securities activities to commit crimes many times, with sophisticated and cunning tricks, making especially large illegal profits and causing damage to investors.

-Trinh Van Quyet also enticed and influenced his family members and friends to commit crimes.
+Trinh Van Quyet also lured and influenced relatives and friends to commit crimes.

-Initially, defendant Trinh Van Quyet confessed to directing Trinh Thi Minh Hue and her accomplices to manipulate the stock market.
-When the investigation agency initiated additional prosecution for fraud and property appropriation, the former FLC Chairman changed his testimony, did not admit to his crime and blamed Trinh Thi Minh Hue and others.
+Initially, the defendant Trinh Van Quyet confessed honestly about directing Trinh Thi Minh Hue and his accomplices to manipulate the stock market.
+When the investigation agency initiated additional prosecution for fraud and property appropriation, the former Chairman of FLC changed his testimony, did not admit his crime and blamed Trinh Thi Minh Hue and others.

 "When arrested, despite clear evidence, Mr. Quyet stubbornly refused to admit his crime, blaming his sister and others for committing the crime," the investigation concluded.

-The police investigation agency assessed that Trinh Van Quyet's actions had sufficient elements to constitute the crimes of Stock Market Manipulation and Fraudulent Appropriation of Property, with him playing the role of mastermind, leader, and perpetrator.
+The police investigation agency assessed that Trinh Van Quyet's actions had sufficient elements to constitute the crimes of Stock Market Manipulation and Fraudulent Appropriation of Property, with him acting as the mastermind, leader, and perpetrator of the crime.

-On the other hand, the evidence proving the crime is clear but still stubbornly refuses to admit his crimes, blaming Trinh Thi Minh Hue and others for committing the crime, needs to be dealt with by a strict sentence before the law to educate, deter and prevent the general public.
+On the other hand, the evidence proving the crime is clear but he still stubbornly refuses to admit his crimes, blaming Trinh Thi Minh Hue and others for committing the crime, which needs to be dealt with by a strict sentence before the law for general education, deterrence and prevention.

 Mr. Quyet's sister, defendant Trinh Thi Minh Hue, was identified as FLC's general accountant, who helped her brother manipulate stocks and commit fraud.

-Ms. Hue, however, asserted that she “committed the crime herself,” not following her brother’s instructions.
+However, Ms. Hue asserted that she “committed the crime herself,” not following the instructions of her brother.
 The investigation agency assessed Ms. Hue as “not sincere” and also recommended severe punishment.

 According to the conclusion, Trinh Van Quyet directed his relatives, employees and subsidiaries to use securities to "inflate" the prices of AMD, HAI, GAB, FLC, ART codes; thereby illegally profiting 723 billion VND.

-In addition, Mr. Quyet also "magically" increased the capital of Faros Construction Joint Stock Company from VND1,197 billion to VND4,300 billion.
-After that, the defendant proposed to register to list 430 million ROS shares of Faros Construction Joint Stock Company on the Ho Chi Minh City Stock Exchange for sale, appropriating VND3,620 billion from investors.
+In addition, Mr. Quyet also "magically" increased the capital of Faros Construction Joint Stock Company from 1,197 billion VND to 4,300 billion VND.
+After that, the defendant proposed to register to list 430 million ROS shares of Faros Construction Joint Stock Company on the Ho Chi Minh City Stock Exchange for sale, appropriating 3,620 billion VND from investors.

 Source